-Therefore, our role is not to direct conservation but rather to support villages in their conservation efforts.
+Therefore, our role is not to direct conservation but rather to support communities in their conservation efforts.
 For example, our staff works with dedicated natural resource committees in rural villages to develop effective environmental policies and bylaws, for example to demarcate vital grazing areas and protect water catchments.

 One of the ways we are doing this is through participatory land use mapping.
 We incorporate Google Earth images to help community members visualize and identify wildlife movements that overlap with their farmland.
 Recognizing areas that are inherently set up for conflict is the first step in developing improved land use management plans for the mutual benefit of people and wildlife.